Head-To-Head Analysis: ModivCare (MODV) and Its Peers

 |2.56

-As a group, “Transportation services” companies have a potential downside of 8.67%.
-Given ModivCare’s competitors higher possible upside, analysts plainly believe ModivCare has less favorable growth aspects than its competitors.
+As a group, “Transportation services” companies have a potential downside of 9.40%.
+Given ModivCare’s rivals higher probable upside, analysts plainly believe ModivCare has less favorable growth aspects than its rivals.

 Profitability

-This table compares ModivCare and its competitors’ net margins, return on equity and return on assets.
+This table compares ModivCare and its rivals’ net margins, return on equity and return on assets.

 |Net Margins